Jack McConnell: Opposition leader

 On 17 May 2007, McConnell told Salmond he would abstain in a Parliament vote to appoint ministers.
 In his first speech as opposition leader, McConnell listed a series of 'hypocritical' remarks that SNP ministers had made about the Labour administration.

 My predecessor had problems over a muddle.
 I can only describe Mr Salmond's first decisions as a guddle.
 He has learned nothing in opposition, despite what he said about doing so.
 He will regret deprioritising culture, sport and housing, but those who value them will regret it more.
 Those who want to see action on affordable homes will regret it too.

-As Leader of the Opposition in Holyrood, McConnell took part in First Minister's Questions (FMQs).
+During his time in opposition, McConnell took part in First Minister's Questions (FMQs).
 In one session of FMQs, he claimed the new SNP administration was making several U-turns on transport policy and its position on student debt and council taxes.

 Resignation as leader

 On 15 August 2007, McConnell announced his intention to resign as Leader of the Labour Party in Scotland.
 In a statement, he said it was his "honour" to serve as leader and empthasised the need for Labour to learn lessons following its defeat in May.
 Immediately after his resignation, he was nominated by Prime Minister Gordon Brown to succeed Richard Wildash as British High Commissioner to Malawi.
 McConnell was succeeded as leader by Wendy Alexander.